projectdiscovery/nuclei/README.md

 **For bugbounty hunters:**

 Nuclei allows you to customise your testing approach with your own suite of checks and easily run across your bug bounty programs.
-Moroever, Nuclei can be easily integrated into any continuous scanning workflow.
+Moreover, Nuclei can be easily integrated into any continuous scanning workflow.

 - Designed to be easily integrated into other tool workflow.
 - Can process thousands of hosts in few minutes.